flores-jacob/RoboND-Perception-Project/writeup/perception_writeup.md

 You're reading it!

 ### Exercise 1, 2 and 3 pipeline implemented
-#### 1. Complete Exercise 1 steps.
-Pipeline for filtering and RANSAC plane fitting implemented.
+#### 1. Complete Exercise 1 and 2 steps.
+Pipeline for filtering, RANSAC plane fitting, segmentation, and clustering implemented.

 Voxel downsampling, passthrough filtering, RANSAC plane segmentation, and Euclidean clustering were all performed on a sample pcl cloud data, in the aforementioned order.
 The code can be found in